ToxicFrog/ss2map/README.md

 `--no-genimages` command line flag to speed things up significantly by skipping terrain generation.

-The output directory needs to exist before it is run.
-Mission files will be listed in the generated maps *in the order specified on the command line*, so make sure you use the order you want:
+Information about the game to generate maps for, including which maps to load in what order and how objects should be categorized, is stored in separate *gameinfo scripts* for each game, loaded with `--gameinfo`.
+You also need a `--gamedir` so that it knows what directory to look for the map and gamesys files in.

-    mkdir -p www/maps
+    mkdir -p maps/ss2/
     mishtml \
+      --html-out maps/ss2 \
       --propformat ss2 \
+      --gamedir ss2 \
+      --gameinfo gameinfo/ss2-objects.lua,gameinfo/ss2-maps.lua

+You can also omit the gameinfo that lists the maps and instead list maps on the command line, at the cost of losing some useful map metadata in the UI:

+    mkdir -p maps/ss2/
+    mishtml \
+      --html-out maps/ss2 \
+      --propformat ss2 \
       --gamesys ss2/shockscp.gam \
-      --html-out www/maps \
+      --gameinfo gameinfo/ss2-objects.lua \
       ss2/{earth,station,eng,medsci,hydro,ops,rec,command}*.mis

 #### Using the Map